google-github-actions/deploy-cloudrun/README.md

 ### Custom metadata YAML

 For advanced use cases, you can define a custom Cloud Run metadata file.
-This is a YAML description of the Cloud Run service.
+This is a YAML description of the Cloud Run service or job.
 This allows you to customize your service configuration, such as [memory limits](https://cloud.google.com/run/docs/configuring/memory-limits), [CPU allocation](https://cloud.google.com/run/docs/configuring/cpu), [max